 3. DI Analytics Needs the Right Inputs: Data, Information, and Knowledge.

 Building effective Decision Intelligence requires more than just collecting data – it demands the right data from the right sources at the right time.
 This means tapping into both internal systems (ERP, TMS, WMS) and external feeds (market indicators, weather patterns, social media sentiment).
-But raw data alone isn’t enough.
+However, raw data alone isn’t enough.
 Unquestionably, we must transform raw data into contextual-based information.
 For instance, when analyzing delivery performance, DI systems don’t just look at transit times – they factor in weather conditions, traffic patterns, customer receiving hours, and historical performance data to build a complete picture of what’s really happening on the ground.
 Below, I describe the key inputs needed by Decision Intelligence.

 Inputs for Decision Intelligence (DI)